mongodillo/svelte-simpletoast/README.md

 <script>
   import { ToastContainer } from 'svelte-simpletoast'

-  // You may override various options here const toastConfig = {
+  //[ OPTIONAL ] You may override various options here const toastConfig = {
         duration: 5000, //if you want to override the default duration
 		autoClose: true // if you want to override the default "autoClose" boolean